sunhort/cwebpconv/README.md

 Before running install software with command sudo apt install webp parallel -y (for ubuntu and such), other linux you know your package manager.

-Uncomment (remove #) in following strings to delete files after conversion
+Uncomment (remove #) in following strings to delete files after conversion:

 #echo 'Removing source files in 30 seconds, be carefull..'

 #sleep 30

 #find . -name "*.jp*g" | parallel --bar --eta rm {} \;